 It is another hour before we reach their high point in front of a large crevasse not far below the Fuorcla Dal Cunfin.
-From here Marijn has to break trail in 20-50cm deep snow.
+From here Marijn has to break trail in 20-50 cm deep snow.
 We carefully weave our way through the last crevasses to the pass.

 Elated to have reached this point I take quick stock of the other side of the pass.
-We are not on the actual Fuorcla dal Cunfin as marked on the map, but a little further south, half way between point 3041m and 3117m.
-The sign marking the actual pass is just north from a notch on the ridge.
+We are not on the actual Fuorcla dal Cunfin as marked on the map, but a little further south, halfway between point 3041m and 3117m.
+The sign marking the actual pass is just north of a notch on the ridge.
 Accessing it from the Ochsentaler glacier would require some rock climbing though.
 Marco Bros the hut warden of the Silvretta hut had advised us to take this southern pass.
 The warden of Wiesbadener hut didn't understand the difference but confirmed that access to the pass was an easy snow ramp.
 We're in the right place alright.

-The decent is a steep snow slope with firm snow interspersed with rock outcroppings.
+The descent is a steep snow slope with firm snow interspersed with rock outcroppings.
 No need to use a rope until we reach the Silvretta glacier below.
 It would only hinder us and add the potential that one fall could pull all three of us down the slope.
 Such a fall is much harder to arrest than a single person sliding down the slope.
-The rope connecting us would act as a giant rubber band catapulting the person who self attested forward when the others slide by.
+The rope connecting us would act as a giant rubber band catapulting the person who self-arrested forward when the others slide by.
 Nope rope (and no crampons) for us, we're all capable of navigating this terrain (more) safely on our own.

 Descending the slope in giant steps is fun but tiring in the deep snow.
 The views are amazing this side of the pass, a whole new world has opened up to us.
 We eat a snack as we rope up at the bottom of the slope ready to walk into the Silvretta glacier.
 The broad Silvretta pass is less than 100m above us yet feels so far.

 Siemen takes the lead breaking trail towards the pass.
 We pick our way through the large crevasses.
 We mark our progress by the crevasses we pass, yet the pass remains elusive.
 Each time there is another high point up ahead.
 We are well into the afternoon (15:30) and the show has become slushy.
 We too have stripped down to just a long sleeve shirt.
-Gone are the jackets, hats and gloves.
+Gone are the jackets, hats, and gloves.
 It is much to warm for that now.
 We're positively roasting on this glacier.

-Eventually we do make it over the pass.
+Eventually, we do make it over the pass.
 The crevasses remain large and plentiful.
 We have to stay alert and choose our route judiciously.
 When we have a clear line we drop altitude fast.
 And in about 45min the glacier levels off which means fewer crevasses.
 Now it is just a matter of stomping through the snow until the end of the glacier.
 We exit the glacier just before the little lake we walked by 3 days prior on our way to the Rote Furka.

 As always there is a little up before we can go down to the hut.
 We scramble up to the lake where we pick up the trail to the hut.
-At first there is only one set of foot prints.
+At first, there is only one set of footprints.
 (Our prints from 3 days ago have been snowed in.)
 But at a lookout point along the way the prints multiply.